FLATLAY/flatlayWiki/creator-user-story.md

 ![Screenshot 163](/uploads/screenshot-163.png "Screenshot 163")

-a collection can be edited and deleted.
+A collection can be edited and deleted.

 ### Create post
 Users can create a post, the post includes a photo with description.